-Don’t leave the wax on too long before buffing; it simply becomes harder to buff out.
+Don’t leave the wax on too long before buffing.
+It simply becomes harder to polish to an even sheen.
 If this happens, you can easily correct this by applying another thin coat of wax, removing the excess, and waiting a more appropriate amount of time before buffing.

-Always apply a layer of Clear Chalk Paint® Wax before applying Dark or Black Chalk Paint® Wax.
-These darker waxes contain pigments that will “stain” the underlying paint, making the dark color difficult to remove later if need be.
+Always apply a layer of Clear Chalk Paint® Wax before applying Dark or Black Wax.
+These darker waxes contain pigments that will “stain” the underlying paint, making the dark color difficult to blend out or remove later if need be.

-Chalk Paint® Waxes can be intermixed or colored with Chalk Paint® for custom wax colors.
+Chalk Paint® Waxes can be intermixed or colored with small amounts of Chalk Paint® to make custom wax colors.

 Chalk Paint® Wax typically cures in just 5 to 21 days.
 Curing is what strengthens the finish and gives it its durability.
-Warm, dry conditions during the curing process are preferable; cold temperatures, high humidity, and application thickness can extend curing time substantially.
+Warm, dry conditions during the curing process are preferable; cold temperatures, high humidity, and application thickness can extend curing time.

 Be patient!
 You can use your newly finished piece during the curing process; however, you should treat it gently and with respect.
 Wipe up spills immediately and avoid placing objects that would scratch or otherwise damage the surface, excess moisture, and harsh cleaners and abrasive pads.
 A little bit of care and patience during the curing period will reward you with a finish you will enjoy for years to come.

 Once fully cured, Chalk Paint® Wax is food safe and safe for use on baby and children’s furniture.